 Since there are no losers in the game, Animal Crossing is more relaxing than competitive options like Fortnite or Overwatch where one team wins and another one loses.
 In Animal Crossing, you’re never punished for doing things at your own pace, and mistakes are very easy to correct.

 The game has a reward system, but there are no levels to achieve; no enemies to conquer.
 This type of game is known as a sandbox, meaning you can do whatever you want, whenever you want, for as long as you want.
 You just play at your own pace.
 All the villagers are your friends —bullies are simply not an option — which makes for a very happy dwelling place.

 Not Your Typical Way to Tie the Knot

 Social distancing is triggering cancellations — and heartbreak — across the nation.
-But some couples refuse to let the virus ruin their plans.
+But some couples refuse to let the pandemic ruin their plans.
 Animal Crossing has become the digital destination venue for several weddings.
 Birthday celebrations are happening there as well.
 And now that the end of the school year is approaching, graduation celebrations are being scheduled, too.
 It’s not as romantic or celebratory, I suppose, but I think it may be a good way to give some importance to the event or at least create an unusual memory.

 It’s a game that has something for everyone.
 And did I mention that wishes made in Animal Crossing come true?
 My wish is for normalcy to return to our lives soon, but in the meantime, I wish you the joy and social connection you likely need right now.
 We can all use a little help from our friends — even if they are funny animal islanders!